Developing & evaluating creative wellbeing programmes

 Rather than being something we learn, mindfulness is something we do every day, often without even realising it.
 We can train ourselves to practice mindfulness anywhere, while doing anything.
 And, cultivating the habit of doing things mindfully means our brain is more likely to fall into mindful-mode more often.
 The more we practice it the more it becomes a habit!

-Here's a taster of some of our previous work, from programmes to festivals, events, and exhibition projects.
+Here's a taster of previous work, from consulting projects, to programmes, festivals, events, and exhibitions.

 BABY MINDFUL //